Military Veterans Act, 2011: National Military Veterans' Association

 The National Military Veterans' Association was established by the Act as an umbrella organisation to represent all the organisations serving veterans at a national level.
 Veteran organisations were given the right to not be a member of the national association.

 The association was set up to advise the Minister, if so required, on policy and legislation matters, and the Minister and Director-General on other matters relating to military veterans.

-From 29 September to 2 October 2013, delegates representing about 600 military associations held a conference in Boksburg to discuss the formation of the national association in regards to the act.
+From 29 September to 2 October 2013, delegates representing about 600 military associations held a conference in Boksburg to discuss the formation of the national association in regard to the act.
 The council was established in October 2013 with a president and six executive members representing Umkhonto we Sizwe (2 members on the executive), the Council of Military Veterans Organisations, the former Bophuthatswana Defence Force, Azanian National Liberation Army, and the Azanian People's Liberation Army.
 The first president of the Association was Kebby Maphatsoe.